pyrmont/updates.inqk.net/src/_posts/2024/2024-08-26-weeknotes.md

 - My largest disappointment (other than with my own incompetence) has been with Backblaze.
 I don’t know if I did something wrong but despite intending to configure the Backblaze client to back up the entirety of the drive, when I now check Backblaze’s website, I see no record of the the ‘Developer’ directory (and some of the other directories doesn’t seem as complete as I expect).
 Most of the code had been pushed to GitHub but not all of it.
 Notably, I’ve lost the Sketch file for the [Flext](https://apps.inqk.net/flext/) logo.
 It’s not a huge loss but that was and is my first app and I created that icon myself—now it’s gone.

-- I don’t believe in premonitions, but if I did, I would tell you that I had one last week that almost prompted me to check the Backblaze backup contained what I thought it did.
-Almost prompted me.
+- I don’t believe in premonitions, but if I did, I would tell you that I had one last week that almost prompted me to check that the Backblaze backup contained what I thought it did. _Almost_ prompted me.

 - The one silver lining was that I didn’t lose more.
 About six months ago, I moved a lot of the older data I’ve been carrying around for decades at this point to iCloud.
 So fortunately my study notes for the 2000 HSC remain safe and sound should I ever need to brush up on my Thucydides. [_Which you never know_](https://www.theatlantic.com/international/archive/2015/09/united-states-china-war-thucydides-trap/406756/).